 The Single Euro Payments Area, known as SEPA, is an EU initiative encompassing 34 countries, where payments in euro are executed under harmonised terms.

 Major requirements for credit transfers and direct debit operations executed in the SEPA area are defined in the SEPA Regulation.
 Its provisions apply to such payment services in euro when the payer’s payment service provider and the payee’s payment service provider are both located within the European Economic Area (EEA).
 It should be noted that payment service providers are also able to provide payment services in line with SEPA requirements in the Principality of Monaco, Switzerland and San Marino; however, in these territories, the SEPA Regulation does not apply.
 Institutions responsible for ensuring compliance with the SEPA Regulation should be appointed in each Member State.
 In Lithuania, the competent authority is the Bank of Lithuania.
 In order to execute payments under equal terms, payment schemes must be applied; they are designed by market participants.
-The following schemes are currently in operation: the SEPA Credit Transfer Scheme, SEPA Core Direct Debit Scheme and SEPA Business-to-Business Direct Debit Scheme.
-Moreover, on 21 November 2017, the SEPA Instant Credit Transfer Scheme, which is designed for executing instant payments in Europe, will enter into force; payment service providers are actively preparing for its application.
+The following schemes are currently in operation: the SEPA Credit Transfer Scheme, SEPA Core Direct Debit Scheme, SEPA Business-to-Business Direct Debit Scheme and SEPA Instant Credit Transfer Scheme, which is designed for executing instant payments in Europe.
 All schemes are managed by the European Payments Council – an organisation uniting payment service providers in Europe.

 SEPA impact in Lithuania